Legas-V/flowstate-business-plan/business_plan.md

 ### Business Structure and Legal Status

 The company was established in the UK as a **sole proprietorship** for flexibility and cheap initial costs.
 To attract investment and expand operations, the long-term strategy calls for registering as a **private limited company (Ltd)**.
-From day one, the company will adhere to GDPR and data protection regulations, processing sensitive data with encrypted data.
+From day one, the company will adhere to GDPR and data protection regulations, processing sensitive data using industry-standard encryption methods.

 ### Team and Roles